Course Site: LEARN HOW TO DRAFT, FILE, AND PROSECUTE UTILITY PATENTS RIGHT-FIRST-TIME USING THE SCHWARTZ METHOD (TSM)

 * and most importantly, the students know it too on some level.

-It's just unrealistic to make the “first to file constraint” a factor in these programs in, Suggesting that students have to file patents now, before someone steals their idea is not only premature (see reasons why below), it threatens that this will be expensive, is fear-based, and it will cause undesirable anxiety.
+It's just unrealistic to make the “first to file constraint” a factor in these programs.
+Suggesting that students have to file patents now, before someone steals their idea, is not only premature (see reasons why below), it portends that participation will be expensive, engulfed in fear, and anxiety provoking.

 In our approach with High School programs I stress:

 “You’re going to have many inventions over your lifetime.
-The Schwartz Method teaches you how to think like a real inventor now.”
+IP SAVVYS and TSM (The Schwartz Method) teaches you how to think like a real inventor now.”

-So we are educational and future-oriented.
-Not only is this much more credible in a school setting, it actually has maximum potential value and impact for learning how things will likely shape up down stream.
+So we are education and future-oriented.
+Not only is this much more credible for a school setting, it actually maximizes potential value.
+It helps with an understanding of how things will likely shape up down stream.

-The strongest part of our concept is a line of critical thinking that we adhere to:
+The strongest part of our concept is the line of critical thinking that we adhere to:

 * Your current Shark Tank project is an outstanding vehicle for learning,